 Q: Can you share ear plugs with a friend?

 A: It’s not unheard of for young people to share their ear plugs with their friend or friends at concerts and such.
-This, however, is a really bad idea.
-If one of the group has an ear infection everyone will wind up getting it.
+That, however, is a terrible idea.
+If one of the group has an ear infection, everyone will wind up getting it.
 Sharing ear plugs can also mean sharing ear mites (15).
-While ear mites are more common in pets they can migrate from pets to humans.
-And if a person with ear mites shares their ear plugs they also wind up sharing ear mites too.
+While ear mites are more common in pets, they can migrate from pets to humans.
+And if a person with ear mites shares their ear plugs, they may also wind up sharing ear mites too.

 Q: Can ear plugs really protect your hearing?

 A: They absolutely can.
-How good a job they do protecting your hearing will depend on a number of facts.
+How good a job they do protecting your hearing will depend on several factors.
 Are you using ear plugs that provide an adequate level of noise mitigation for the circumstances?
-Are you wearing them during all the time you’re exposed to this dangerous noise?
+Are you wearing them during all the time you’re exposed to the dangerous noise?
 Did you get ear plugs that fit your ears snugly and comfortably?
 And are you reusing ear plugs you should be throwing away?

 Q: Can you wear ear plugs while snorkeling?

 A: Standard ear plugs like those on the above list should not be worn in the water.
-If you want to wear ear plugs while snorkeling or swimming in order to fend off ‘swimmer’s ear’ (16) you’ll need to purchase ear plugs designed specifically for that purpose.
+If you want to wear ear plugs while snorkeling or swimming to fend off ‘swimmer’s ear’ (16) you’ll need to purchase ear plugs designed specifically for that purpose.
 There are several different kinds on the market.
-Or you can go to an audiologist and have some custom designed for you.
+Or you can go to an audiologist and have some custom-designed for you.

 Q: How much do ear plugs cost?